Henry County Unofficial Voting Results Updated

 Henry County Unofficial Voting Results UpdatedWritten by Theresa Rose on November 4, 2020

-Henry County held true as voting predominately Republican as far as the state and national contests.
+Henry County held true voting predominately Republican as far as the state and national contests.
 In the State Senate District 42 race in Henry County Jeff Reichman led the incumbent Democrat Rich Taylor 5,764 to 3,756.
-These unofficial totals do not include results from Lee, Jefferson, or Washington Counties.
+Reichman, who lives near Montrose in Lee County, also received 60% support from his home county to thwart Taylor, of Mount Pleasant, who was trying for a fourth term.
+The district covers all of Henry County, parts of Lee, Jefferson and Washington Counties.

-Incumbent State Rep Joe Mitchell leads his challenger Jeff Feager 6,635 to 2,764 with just Henry County results available.
-Again, parts of Lee County, Jefferson County and Washington County are in the district.
+Incumbent State Rep Joe Mitchell led his challenger Jeff Feager to return to the State House for a second term representing Henry County as well as parts of Lee, Jefferson and Washington Counties.

 There were three County Board of Supervisor candidates but only two open seats the top two vote getters were